 Protip: The tap water in the house is filtered and is safe to drink.
 I believe 10 out of 12 people in our group drank the tap water exclusively and no one got sick – reduce plastic waste and save your money by not buying bottled water.

 The dishes are there to serve a small army at this magnificent dining table made out of a single piece of wood.

 There is also a large pantry down the hallway behind the kitchen.
 It has a second full side-by-side fridge, a 28-bottle (?) wine fridge, three Igloo coolers of various sizes, shelves for dry food storage, and too many recycling bins to count.

-Protip: The medium-sized supermarket in Playa Flamingo, “Super Maasai,” has everything you need and more.
+Protip: The medium-sized supermarket in Playa Flamingo, “Super Maasai,” has everything you would possibly need.
 I was thoroughly impressed with the liquor selection – everything from Tito’s Vodka ($40 for 1 liter) to Bailey’s to Maker’s Mark to local and regional liquors.
 Though it’s got all the necessary liquors, swing by Duty-Free in the airport for better prices.

-Protip: The wine selection was also impressive but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
-I found the $25 bottles to be meh and we dumped at least two $10 bottles because they were, literally, undrinkable.
+Protip: The wine selection at Super Maasai was also impressive but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
+I found the $25 bottles to be meh and we dumped at least two $10 bottles because they were not good.
 If I had the opportunity to do it again, I’d bring my own wine in these bottles bags I purchased (and used to bring flavored vodka instead).